Mexican

 Traditional Tamales

-This is my own personal recipe, developed over the years.
+This is my own personal recipe for traditional tamales, developed over the years.
 This makes a huge batch, enough to eat and plenty for freezing for another day.
-The chiles are the large dried ones that you see hanging (ristras) outside doors or under ramadas in the Southwest and can be purchased at any grocery store by the bagful (usually in the Mexican…

 -